MSc in Medical Physics

 Please note that this qualification is only available until 31 December 2015.
 In order to claim this qualification you must have completed the required 180 credits by this time.
 This qualification is not available to new students.
 If you have any questions about your eligibility for this qualification please contact the Centre for Qualifications and Ceremonies on +44 (0)1908 653003 or by email.

 The MSc includes two compulsory 60-credit taught modules and a project module.
-The two taught modules use the innovative teaching methods pioneered by The Open University to provide you with a good knowledge of the subject as well as giving you a chance to explore a topic of your choice in further depth.
+The taught modules use the innovative teaching methods pioneered by The Open University to provide you with a good knowledge of the subject as well as giving you the chance to explore a topic of your choice in further depth.
 The project module allows you to undertake a substantial piece of independent research based on the knowledge and skills you will have developed in the taught modules.
 If you are following the IPEM pathway you will need to make sure that your project is of a practical, investigative nature requiring laboratory work or computing.
 If you are on the IPEM pathway you will also have to study an additional 10-credit module.

 Planning your studies